How to Pay for DigitalOcean, Vultr & Linode From Anywhere (2026)

 4. Paying

 After the card is bound, you're billed monthly by usage, or you prepay credit.
-The card balance comes from your USDT/USDC top-ups, and every transaction is visible in your dashboard.
+The card balance comes from your wallet top-up, and every transaction is visible in your dashboard.

 5. Common issues